nolanlawson/react-wheel-jank-demo/README.md

 Demo of a React app that causes janky scrolling by attaching a `wheel` event to the entire document, even when it should only apply to a subsection of the page.

+You can reproduce this using a mouse with a scroll wheel, and then trying to scroll on the entire document as well as within the smaller scrollable div.

+Video demonstration in Edge 14: https://youtu.be/6Ckepx3wPPE

 Browser test results
 ----